Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 ## Functional requirements
+The application provides login interface and user can contact with admins if something went wrong.
+Task Condition is selectable from the list which is in the top of the corner.
+These are the following conditions
+1. Waiting to be processed
+2. In progress
+3. Waiting to be reviewed
+4. Accepted
+We can search by name and order by deadline.

 ## System laws, standards, recommendations
 This application is not open source and cannot be distributed for money.
 In addition, this application exclude any other copy version.